-- Art Evolution: When the studio began, Glen Kennedy's bouncy style heavily influenced many of the animators, but his visual influence became less and less evident with each passing Disney show, to the point that his style is barely present in Aladdin (if at all).
+- Art Evolution: When the studio began, Glen Kennedy's bouncy style heavily influenced many of the animators, but his visual influence became less and less evident with each passing Disney show, to the point that his style is barely present in Aladdin.

 - Deranged Animation: Some scenes Kennedy animated for TTA that usually lasted for a split second or two.

 - Everybody Do the Endless Loop: In the Tiny Toons work, sometimes characters would do a rather nutty dance move reminiscent of Kennedy's earlier work on A Pup Named Scooby-Doo, and on occasion, characters may break out into dance for no reason (such as in "Buster and the Wolverine").
 This practice was quickly nixed after the first few KC episodes, though.

-- Off Model: They were fired after the first season of TTA because of this.
-As the rumor goes, episodes like "The ACME Bowl" and "High Toon" had to be almost entirely re-animated from scratch.
+- Off-Model: They were fired after the first season of TTA because of this.
+As the rumor goes, episodes like "The ACME Bowl" and "High Toon" had to be almost entirely re-animated from scratch (usually by Wang).
 However, they quickly found work over at Disney anyway.

 - Thick-Line Animation: Most pronounced in the Tiny Toon episodes "Hare Today, Gone Tomorrow" and "Buster and the Wolverine".